flyteorg/flytectl/docs/source/gen/flytectl_get_workflow-execution-config.rst

 	"max_parallelism": 5
  }

-Retrieves workflow execution config for the project, domain and workflow.
+Retrieve workflow execution config for the project, domain and workflow.
 For project flytectldemo, development domain and workflow 'core.control_flow.run_merge_sort.merge_sort', it is:

 ::